Notes on the Geography of The West Bank: Deir Istiya and Salfit

 In 1940, a British planner named Henry Kendall chose Salfit, a village a couple of miles south of Deir Istiya, as the test case for some new ideas about village improvement.
 One of the things he did was straighten and pave village lanes, such as this one.
 A simple thing, easy to overlook.
 Under the lanes, he ran water pipes to replace the traditional and sometimes inadequate cisterns under or near every house.
 The central water tank that he put in the village still stands, fed by pipe from a nearby spring.

-Another of the Kendall lanes, revealing the buried mains under the cemented trench.
+Another of the Kendall lanes, with buried mains under the cemented trench.
 Note the unusual stone beam over the gate on the right: about the limit for stone, and inadequate if the wall above is high.

 In the folder called British Palestine there's a picture of one of the model homes introduced to Salfit by Kendall.
 Here's the traditional home with its tiny window and poor ventilation of smoke from an unvented central fireplace.
 The dry wall is unusual, but it illustrates the character of some West Bank limestone, which dissolves into knobby pits and protuberances.